EscapeCharacter-dev/pain64/README.md

 # Pain64
-A 64-bit ISA written in C.
+A 64-bit little-endian ISA written in C.
 ## Syntax
 The PAIN64 syntax goes like so:
 ```